scottyd8/ipc_sdk_ios/README.md

 ### Quick Win
 1. Get the [sample app](http://github.com/worldpayus/ipc_sdk_ios/tree/master/sampleapp)
-2. Open the project in Xcode, build it and run it in the simulator
+2. Open the project *WorldpaySDKDemo.xcodeproj*  in Xcode, build it and run it in the simulator

 You can run the app in the iOS simulator and exercise the functions that don't require a device.